 - Undergraduate Programme:

 - 30 September 2021: 50% of the overall programme fee must be paid

 - 31 January 2022: the balance must be paid by this date

 Please refer to the Fees Schedule for more details

-- Certificate Programme: part-time programmes must be paid in full prior to commencement of course
+- Certificate Programme: Fees must be paid in full prior to commencement of course

 This service uses encryption technology which offers a high level of security.
 Payments are made through a secure payment gateway, and 3D security is enabled on this site in conjunction with REALEX and Evalon, thus IADT does not receive any of your card details.